 Puto Manapla – found in Bacolod this puto is cooked using banana leaves as its lining

 Puto Mamon – a cross between mamon and puto, its light and airy.

 Puto Maya – found in Cebu this puto is made out of purple glutinous rice called tapol, coconut milk and ginger.

 Puto Pao – a cross between siopao and puto

 For this post we will not me making any of the above specialties as that will be reserved for later posts, we will be making the most basic ones instead.
 This recipe I guess is one of the most common ones at it’s easy to make and you don’t need some special rice flour to make, all-purpose flour is the only flour we need.
 For this recipe you make them plain or you can have several topping like salted duck egg or slices of cheese.

-- Beat eggs whites using a hand mixer until really fluffy, fold in the yolks and all wet ingredients.
+Beat eggs whites using a hand mixer until really fluffy,

-- Fold dry mixture into the egg mixture and once even in consistency pour into lightly greased moulds (i.e. ramekin, muffin pan or puto moulds) ⅔ full.
+Fold in the flour mixture into the beaten egg whites and once even in consistency pour into lightly greased moulds (i.e. ramekin, muffin pan or puto moulds) 2/3 full.
 If using salted duck eggs place them on top.